Child Custody and Visitation Attorneys

 Experienced child custody and visitation lawyers serving Fairfax, VA and surrounding areas

-When parents separate or divorce, it is important to learn about child custody and visitation scenarios that are available and the ways that the law in Virginia apply.
+When parents separate or divorce, it is important to learn about child custody and visitation scenarios that are available and the ways that the law in Virginia apply, a Fairfax, VA Child Custody Lawyer can help with that.
 In many cases, the divorcing couple can ultimately reach agreement on who the children will reside with primarily, what the visitation schedule will look like for the non-custodial parent, and how they will handle decision-making for issues directly affecting the children’s health, education and future.
 When an agreement cannot be reached, however, seeking advice from a knowledgeable and experienced attorney is appropriate.
-The child custody attorneys at Leary Law know that child custody and visitation can be a highly emotional element, and almost every single family has its own unique set of circumstances.
+Our Fairfax VA Child Custody Lawyer at Leary Law know that child custody and visitation can be a highly emotional element, and almost every single family has its own unique set of circumstances.
 We will work with our client to understand their family’s personal needs, as well as helping our client understand how that fits into the legal big picture.

 Physical Custody – The parent who has physical custody of the children has the duty to provide day-to-day care.